SiddPlus/FMPGame/COMMENTARY.md

 ## Problem 1: Architectural Fragility in Round Management

-The Problem: In the initial prototype, I managed the entire round lifecycle (timers, enemy counts, and transitions) within a standard `AActor` placed in the level.
+The Problem: In the initial prototype, I managed the entire round lifecycle (timers, enemy counts, and transitions) within a standard `AActor` (AActor | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) placed in the level.
 While this worked perfectly during solo testing, it created a massive synchronization bottleneck in a 4-player environment.
 Because the actor was just another object in the world, there was no clear hierarchy of who "owned" the round data.
 Clients would often desync, with one player believing the round had ended while another was still fighting enemies that didn't exist on the first player's screen.

 The Solution: I realized that I was fighting against the engine's intended framework.
 I had to undergo a major refactor to split this logic into the `GameMode` (Game Mode and Game State in Unreal Engine | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) and `GameState` (Game Mode and Game State in Unreal Engine | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.) architecture.
 I moved all authoritative logic—such as calculating when a round should end and scaling the difficulty—into [`ATheGameMode`](https://siddplus.github.io/FMPGame/classATheGameMode.html).
 I then moved the variables that clients needed to see (like the round timer and current round number) into [`ATheGameState`](https://siddplus.github.io/FMPGame/classATheGameState.html).